Decorado

-Decorado is a 2025 adult animated black comedy-drama film directed by Alberto Vázquez from a screenplay he co-wrote with F. Xavier Manuel Ruiz.
+Decorado is a 2025 animated black comedy drama film film directed by Alberto Vázquez from a screenplay he co-wrote with F. Xavier Manuel Ruiz.
+The plot follows Arnold, a mouse in an existential crisis, who suspects his entire world is a theater set.
+After his friend dies from a tragic accident, Arnold begins to search for what is more authentic in his life.

 Based on the animated short film of the same name by the director himself, the film is a joint Spanish-Portuguese co-production.